 The Stranger as an Originative Principle

+Cohen used the method of “the infinite statement” both to clarify basic concepts in the religion of reason and to interpret ancient Jewish texts.
+His interpretation of the concept of “creation” through the infinite statement became a master building for clarifying the relationship between God and the world in the religion of reason.
 Cohen identifies the world as a form of becoming that stands over against the perfect being of God.
 The world as becoming contains within it a privation, since it is not a complete being, and so we must look for its origin in its opposite, that is, in the perfect being of God.
 So, according to Cohen’s originative principle, being is the origin of becoming, and a way must be found to bridge the distinction.
 To this end, Cohen uses his innovation regarding “the infinite statement,” which negates according to its form and affirms according to its content.
+God as being serves as the origin of becoming through the infinite negation of its privation.

+As mentioned, Cohen also used the infinite statement for a new reading of ancient Jewish texts.
+In his article “Charakteristik der Ethik Maimunis” (Ethics of Maimonides), he used this statement to interpret passages from the Guide of the Perplexed.
+He pointed out that reading “negative attributes” as the negation of privation (i.e. as an infinite statement), makes them the primary principles underlying the action attributes.
+The negation of privation of God makes Him the “originative” of the existence of the world, according to his interpretation of Maimonides.

+In this chapter, I will show how the stranger can be established as an “originative” concept through infinite statement and how it can also be used to clarify the meaning of biblical texts regarding the stranger.

-God as being serves as the origin of becoming through the infinite negation of its privation.,The verse, “You shall have one law for the stranger and for the citizen, for I am the Lord your God” (Lev.
+The verse, “You shall have one law for the stranger and for the citizen, for I am the Lord your God” (Lev.
 24:22) provides, in Cohen’s eyes, the rationale for equality between the stranger and the citizen.
 “This reasoning is quite instructive: it deduces the law pertaining to the stranger from monotheism” (p.
 125).
 This is to say that the unity of God, which stands at the basis of the religion of reason, is what undergirds the striving for equality of humans and what establishes legal equality between the stranger and the citizen.
 The Biblical stranger, however, is not part of Israel.
 As noted above, Cohen interprets this expression according to its contextual Scriptural meaning, referring to a non-Jewish stranger living among Jews, and not as a non-Jew who is about to convert to Judaism.